Dietary Fats and Health

 - Play an important role in cell membrane functioning

 - Lower triglycerides

 We also need the Omega-6 fatty acids in our diet for good health too, but the ratio in our modern diet of Omega-3 to Omega-6 fatty acids are way out of proportion.
 The ratio of Omega-6 to Omega-3 fatty acid intake should be around 1:1, and some researchers say even a ratio of 4:1 can still be healthy, but the ratio is way off kilter.
 It averages anywhere from 20:1 to 50:1!
-High Omega-6 ratios promote systemic inflammation which scientists say is the cause of heart disease, diabetes, premature aging and cancer among others.
+High Omega-6 ratios promote systemic inflammation which scientists say is the cause of heart disease, diabetes, premature aging and cancer.
 The large prevalence of Omega-6’s come from vegetable oils such as sunflower, safflower, corn, soy, and canola.
 These oils became dominant in restaurant food preparation and packaged foods.